-- Reporting lag - Schools update their registers continually and attendance codes change, resulting in absence rates for a particular day to decrease over time.
+Schools update their registers continually and attendance codes change, resulting in absence rates for a particular day to decrease over time.
+Figures are therefore expected to change between publications as a result.
 Analysis of data from the Summer 2022 term suggests that this could be a decrease in the absence rate of around 1 percentage point before settling down.
 Historical figures will be recalculated in each publication.